I don’t think I can afford a divorce

 Neutral negotiators can help you avoid both the stress of a court battle and the expensive Solicitors that go with it.
 Negotiators are trained specialists.
 They assist for both – regardless who is filing for divorce – and help resolve the terms of your split amicably.
 They’ll help you both understand how the divorce process works and highlight the pitfalls to avoid.

 Negotiators will also prepare all your legal paperwork and explain what the court requires of you.
-Because even if you want to settle your divorce amicably – without appointing solicitors or appearing in front of a judge – it needs to be ‘approved’ by the court.
+Even if you want to settle your divorce amicably – without appointing solicitors or appearing in front of a judge – it needs the approval of the court.

 Negotiators are trained specialists who have decided to move away from traditional divorce methods.
 So you can rest assured you are still getting assistance from people who know what they are talking about and who know what happens when parties go to court.

 This is particularly comforting when there are children to think of because they often suffer the most when their parents’ divorce case is dragged through court.

 Financial settlements can be one of the most complex parts of a divorce.
 But negotiators are trained to mediate in all situations, even where the settlement is complicated – for instance, if you have a number of properties, large earnings, complex savings, inheritance and pensions to sort out.
 Neither party wants to walk away from their marriage feeling like they didn’t get a fair deal.
 So, a negotiator will give you all available options.
 They’ll help find a solution that works for you both, so you can get on with your lives.